SepplL/dotfiles/.config/nvim/README.md

 # nvim-config
 My personal nvim config
-Rewritten on the basis of `kickstart.nvim`

-Works for nvim ≥ 0.7.2
-best with npm and proper terminal setup

-More settings to come
+huge inspiration from lazy init
+Currently active with lazy-nvim in lua setup best working with proper NerdFont and symbols

+Running in kitty/zsh setup